hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 This infrastructure allows applications

 1. to send a notification to a subject's inbox containing information about and a link to new content about this subject
-2. to subscribe to the inbox of a subject from a knowledge organization system to receive push updates about new content in real time.
+2. to subscribe to the inbox of a subject from a knowledge organization system in order to receive push updates about new content in real time.

-Here is an example: a teacher is interested in new resources about environmental topics.
-He subscribes to the subject via a controlled vocabulary like [ISCED-2013 Fields of Education and Training](https://unesdoc.unesco.org/ark:/48223/pf0000235049).
-He then receives updates whenever a colleague publishes a resource that is linked to the topic.
+Here is an example: a teacher is interested in new resources about environmental subjects.
+She subscribes to the subject via a controlled vocabulary like [ISCED-2013 Fields of Education and Training](https://unesdoc.unesco.org/ark:/48223/pf0000235049).
+She then receives updates whenever a colleague publishes a resource that is linked to the subject.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="/images/2019-05-15-skohub/pubsub.png" alt="A diagram with Teacher A subscribing to a subject tag that a document published by Teacher B is about, thus receiving notifications about the new resource." style="width:300px">